Exact Dimensionality Selection for Bayesian PCA: Exact dimensionality selection for PPCA under a normal-gamma prior

 To the best of our knowledge, this result is the first computation of the marginal likelihood of a PPCA model.
 It is worth mentioning that, in a slightly different context, \cite{ando2009} also derived the marginal likelihood of a factor analysis model, with Student factors.
 Similarly, \cite{bouveyron2016} derived the exact marginal likelihood of the noiseless PPCA model, in order to obtain sparse PCs.

-While Gaussian priors for the loading matrix have been extensively used in the past \citep{bishop1999bayesian,archambeau2009,bouveyron2016}, it is worth noticing that the use of a gamma prior for a variance parameter is rather peculiar.
+It is worth noticing that the use of a gamma prior for a variance parameter is rather peculiar.
 Indeed, most Bayesian hierarchical models choose \emph{inverse-gamma} priors for variances.
 This choice is often motivated by its conjugacy properties (see e.g. \citealp{george1993}, for a linear regression example or \citealp{murphy}, in a wider setting).
 The derivation provided in the next subsection notably explains why this gamma prior over $\sigma^2$ actually arises naturally.

+Regarding the loading matrix, Gaussian priors have been extensively used in the past \citep{bishop1999bayesian,archambeau2009,nakajima15,bouveyron2016}.
+They also correspond to the usual prior choice for probabilistic matrix factorization \citep{mnih2008}.
+Since the number of ``free parameters'' of the loading matrix is $dp-d(d-1)/2$ (see e.g. \citealp[Appendix B]{sobczyk2018}), such Gaussian priors that sample independently $dp$ values can be seen as too overparametrised.
+Consequently, several methods build priors on parameter spaces of smaller dimensions.
+Indeed, both \citet{minka2000automatic} and \cite{hoff2007model} place priors on the singular values decomposition of $\mathbf{W}$ rather than directly on $\mathbf{W}$.
+These approaches allow to maintain the identifiability of the PPCA model.
+On the other hand, overparametrised priors, like the one considered in this paper, lead to more complex and less interpretable posteriors, but have particularly interesting dimensionality selection properties, both in practice \citep{bishop1999bayesian,archambeau2009,knowles2011} and in theory \citep{nakajima15}.
+Note also that \citet{ando2009} as well as \citet{bouveyron2016}, who derived closed-forms of marginal likelihoods of related models, relied on such overparametrised priors.

+When it comes to hyperparameters, while \cite{hoff2007model} uses empirical Bayes heuristics, \citet{minka2000automatic} avoids hyperparameter specification by relying on the asymptotics of the Laplace approximation.
+Similarly, the BIC-based approach of \citet{sobczyk2018} is prior-independent.
+Being prior-dependent our approach would allow conversely to tune hyperparameters using prior knowledge (for example, prior knowledge on $\sigma$ may be known by assessing PCA reconstruction quality).
+We also propose an automatic empirical Bayes way of choosing these hyperparameters in Section \ref{ss:hyp}.